josharnow/PanDerm/README.md

 - `pretrained_checkpoint`: Path to the pretrain checkpoint - "panderm_ll_data6_checkpoint-499.pth" for "PanDerm_Large_FT" and "panderm_bb_data6_checkpoint-499.pth" for "PanDerm_Base_FT".
 - `nb_classes`: Set this to the number of classes in your evaluation dataset.
 -  `weights`: Setting to use the weighted random sampler for the imbalanced class dataset.
+-  `monitor`: Choosing your checkpoint based on "acc" or "recall".
 - `csv_path`: Organize your dataset as described in the "Data Preparation" section.
 - `root_path`: The path of your folder for saved images.
 -  `TTA`: Enable Test-Time Augmentation.
 You can modify the augmentation setting in the class `TTAHandler` [classification/furnace/engine_for_finetuning.py](classification/furnace/engine_for_finetuning.py).